 Asking why studying society is important when we can prioritise cures, engineering and profits?

 The answer is: look at the case of NHS cuts.
 Doctors and scientists cannot work without the politics that allow them and their work.
 Even the best invention or discovery are meaningless if we don’t allocate them funding, it cut them, or worse, use them to cause damage (e.g. TNT, atom, gas chambers, torture, etc.).
 Science is nothing without politics, morals and perspective.
 Studying these is as important and difficult, but their benefits are often less obvious.

 This will surely be useful for many colleagues, who teach undergrads in the humanities and social sciences:

 Saying that everything is political is like saying that everybody’s special.
-If everybody is special, nobody is really special, because we are all the same.
+If everybody is special, then there is nothing special about anybody – we are all the same, all have something ‘special.’
 Therefore, saying that everything is political (and this is applicable to many other things too), means that politicality loses its definition.